Category Archives: General

 Most historical and modern traditions consider the Verinag pool as the source of the Jehlum (except for a handful of purists who maintain that the honour belongs to the nearby Vyethvathur spring).

 The outflow from Verinag forms a small stream that flows for around three kilometres before merging with the more sizeable Sandrin stream near Chinigund.
-Near Khanabal the Sandrin stream meets the confluent flow of the Bringi and Arpath streams before merging with the Lidder near Sifan to give rise to the Jehlum river.
+Near Khanabal the Sandrin meets the confluent flow of the Bringi and Arpath to give rise to the Jehlum river just before it receives the Lidder near Sifan.

 Verinag